-Employees who plan to retire under TRS should notify human resources as soon as possible.
+Employees who plan to retire under TRS should notify the Human Resources Department as soon as possible.
 Information on the application procedures for TRS benefits is available from TRS at Teacher Retirement System of Texas, 1000 Red River Street, Austin, TX 78701-2698, or call 800-223-8778 or 512-542-6400.
 TRS information is also available on the web (www.trs.texas.gov).
-See page 8 for information on restrictions of employment of retirees in Texas public schools.
+See page 14 for information on restrictions of employment of retirees in Texas public schools.